Skip to main content

 What Is Employee Engagement?

-A comprehensive definition of employee engagement is provided by Engage For Success, a voluntary movement that promotes employee engagement.
+Engage For Success, a voluntary movement that promotes employee engagement, defines it as:

 Employee Engagement Statistics

-It’s easy to make statements about employee engagement and how it’s good for your organization, but what do the numbers say?
+Whether it's part of a board room debate or the topic of a podcast, there's a lot of talk about employee engagement and how it’s beneficial for your organization, but what do the numbers say?

-In its State of the Global Workplace 2023 report, Gallup concludes that 23% of employees are engaged at work, the highest figure since they began measuring back in 2009.
+In its State of the Global Workplace Report 2023, Gallup concludes that globally 23% of employees are engaged at work—a record high.

-Gallup reports that, since it started studying employee engagement, the highest percentage of engaged employees it’s ever recorded in the US was 36% in 2020.
-It fell to 33% by 2022, and the trend continues in 2023 as well, with 31% of engaged employees.
+Gallup reports that, since it started reporting employee engagement, the highest percentage of engaged employees it’s ever recorded in the US was 36% in 2020.
+It fell to 34% in 2021, 33% in 2022, and the trend continues in 2023 as well with only 31% of engaged employees.

 4. Europe bringing up the rear